Expressions containing NDArray objects¶

 dtype=[('A', '<i4'), ('B', '<f4'), ('C', '<f8')])

-We can do the same on a more compact way by using an expression in string form inside the brackets:
+In fact we can do the same on a more compact way by using an expression in string form inside the brackets.
+In both cases the result is a LazyExpr

 [19]: